 SST Launches UG Program in AI and Business

-Scaler School of Technology launched a four-year AI and Business program in Bengaluru, merging computer science with real-world startup entrepreneurship.
+Scaler School of Technology launched a unique four-year AI and Business program, merging computer science with practical, revenue-driven startup incubation.

 The gap between technology and business is a problem.
 Traditional undergraduate education treats engineering and business as things..
 This is not how AI-driven companies are built today.